vsheyanov/chrome-zen-improvements/README.md

 ## License

-This project is for educational purposes.
-Feel free to modify and extend as needed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.